pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ```

-For more information, see Configuration docs.

 ### Set up event listeners

-Bind message and error handlers (shown above in Init) to log received messages and errors.
-See Event Listeners docs.
+- Message and error listeners are bound in GameInstance::Init.
+- They log received messages and errors.

 ### Create a subscription

-Subscribe to the target channel (shown above in Init).
-See Subscribe docs.
+- Subscribes to "hello_world_channel" in GameInstance::Init.

 ### Publish messages

-Publish a JSON-serializable payload (<32 KiB).
-Press P to publish in the example PlayerController.
+- Messages must be JSON-serializable and < 32 KiB.
+- Use a PlayerController to publish on P key press.

 In your header file (PubNubPlayerController.h):

 ```
 // PubNubPlayerController.h
 #pragma once